X

 Posterior dislocations are classified as:

-1. subacromial (posterior and inferior to the acromion process, the most common),
+1. Subacromial (posterior and inferior to the acromion process, the most common),

-2. subglenoid (posterior and inferior to the glenoid rim),
+2. Subglenoid (posterior and inferior to the glenoid rim),

-3. subspinous (medial to the acromion and inferior to the scapular spine).
+3. Subspinous (medial to the acromion and inferior to the scapular spine).

 The most characteristic sign for a posterior dislocation is a loud clunk as the shoulder is moved from a forward flexed position into abduction and external rotation, a positive finding that is often misdiagnosed as an anterior dislocation.